| |

 national parks and private game reserves.
 Without the competition of

 lion, leopard and spotted hyena the cheetah has thrived in Namibia.
+However, the farmers have not only destroyed the

 rival predators, they have removed the natural prey of the cheetah